TheAlan404/string-commands/README.md

 # string-commands

-The all powerful command handler for anything.
+A powerful command handler and parser for all your needs.
+Includes checks, custom arguments, middlewares and more.

 ## Features